 These things can be used to grow plants that utilize sunlight and carbon dioxide to produce oxygen and food for travelers.
-Currently the technique is being developed and examined.
+Currently, the technique is being developed and examined.

-Over 60% of land on earth have mineral deficiencies or toxicity problems, and fertilizers increase environment pollution and the cost of food production.
+Over 60% of the land on earth have mineral deficiencies or toxicity problems, and fertilizers increase environment pollution and the cost of food production.

 Biotech can help with waste management, improve methane recovery, and produce organic fertilizers.
 Furthermore, biotech can use agricultural wastes to produce ethanol, and thus save corn and sugarcane for human and animal food.